PatrickAllenCooper/general-system-parameterizer/README.md

 This is a general question which surely cannot be addressed fully within the confines of a single experiment or even a few experiments, but we will first seek to construct general awareness plots of the resulting entropy of the entire model and tie it back into the overall method.
 So, we begin, as much of deep learning does, with MNIST in all of its wonderous and frequently overfit glory.

 For MNIST we seek to make the model aware of its

+# Hypotehsis
+These are predictions which have yet to be demonstrated formally:

+Increased probabilistic estimation can be used to reinforce existing predictions across a performance domains.

 # Note by the Author
 Empirical authority within the field of science is only relatively recent and somewhat illbegotent.
 Logical empiricism, or else, logical positivism had a burst of tyranical normality within the field of empiricism, only to collapse under its own weight and die a slow death by a thousand cuts.
 Today most everyone who is not aware of where they stand empirically likely stands where I stand, or close to it, in the strangely clinical world of scientific realism.
 The need to formalize knowledge may seem to stand against the newfound thesis of implicit association so often lauded by today's deep learning professionals, but it is necessary to disambiguate the distinction between what is implicit representation and explicit understanding.
 The fear of statements is not something to be feared, it's our currency as computer scientists and the preferred way we have elected to communicate.